-It’s easy to say we want to buy a particular thing but when reality’s limitations make themselves felt, our priorities are affected.
-Prognosesenteret offers Willingness to Pay (WTP) studies that address this problem.
-The result is a truthful estimate of the right price in a given situation.
+Consumers might state they have the intent to buy a particular product, but reality consists of many limitations that affect priorities.
+Prognosesenteret offers Willingness to Pay (WTP) studies that address this challenge and provide you with an estimate of the right price in a given situation.

-Since many years, Prognosesenteret works with WTP studies where everyday constraints are present.
-By letting people make repeated choices between various combinations of offers at alternative prices, actual WTP can be calculated.
+For many years, Prognosesenteret has conducted WTP studies for different actors within the construction and property markets.
+We use a statistical research method whereby respondents make repeated choices between various combinations of offers at alternative prices.
+By this method, actual WTP can be calculated.

-At a given price level and competitive situation, a certain number of people will buy.
-If there are a sufficient number of potential customers to fill a project, then the price is right.
-If more customers are needed you just follow the price curve down until the right number is found.
-Different market situations can be simulated to identify the offer that provides the greatest income.
+At a given price level and competitive situation, a certain number of people will buy a specific product or service.
+If the potential pool of customers is sufficient, then the price level is accurate.
+A variety of market situations can be simulated to identify the offer that provides the maximum income for your business.

 - Knowledge of the price level at which one offer is more sought-after than another.